hmrc/email-gateway/resources/public/api/conf/1.0/docs/insights.md

 ### Email Verification

-This API enables your application to verify that an email exists.
+This API enables your application to verify that an email is active.

 ### What and how?
-The `/verify` endpoint is used to send a unique passcode to the provided email.
-This passcode is then returned to the calling service by the citizen.
+The `/send-code` endpoint is used to send a unique verification code to the provided email.
+This code is then provided to the calling service by the citizen.
-The `/verify/passcode` endpoint is used to verify that the email & passcode provided match the ones on record.
+The `/verify-code` endpoint is used to verify that the email & verification code provided match the ones on record.

 ### How to use the results